 - Worsening of pain.
 Some people experience an initial increase in neck or arm pain.
 This is usually short term. - Pain and bruising at the injection site.
-This will improve after a few days and not everyone experiences it. - Effects of the steroid.
+This will improve after a few days and not everyone experiences it. - Lack or response to the injection.
+It may not change any of your symptoms. - Effects of the steroid.
 This can include a flushed face or insomnia.
-Diabetics may notice an increase in blood sugar levels for a few days after the injection, so it's advisable to closely monitor your blood sugar levels for the following week after the injection if you are diabetic. - Feeling faint as you may experience a temporary reduction in blood pressure.
+Diabetics may notice an increase in blood sugar levels for a few days after the injection so it's advisable to closely monitor your blood sugar levels for the following week after the injection if you are diabetic. - Feeling faint